asasf21124awfa2r2134/flash-commands/README.md

 Previous Cel.jsfl - moves to the previous keyframe.

 I recommend buying a keypad so you can keybind all these scripts.
-I use the Razer Tartarus V2.
+I recommend the Razer Tartarus V2.

 That's all for now...